Valks-Minecraft-Plugins/HarderMobs/README.md

     leggings: IRON_LEGGINGS # The leggings itemstack.
     boots: GOLDEN_BOOTS # The boots itemstack.
     mainweapon: APPLE # The main weapon itemstack.
 (It does not have to be a weapon.)
-    offweapon: IRON_AXE # The off weapon itemstack.
-(It does not have to be a weapon.)
+    offweapon: '' # Since '' was put, it means nothing will be placed in the off hand weapon slot.
     speed: 1 # The speed of the mob, if you don't want any extra speed than put 0.
 (All values are greater than zero.)
 ```
-If you don't want a monster to have a item instead of putting for example GOLDEN_BOOTS, put ''

 <details><summary>Config Preview (Click to Expand)</summary>
 <p>